 In Iran, shallots are grated and blended into dense yogurt to be served with grilled kebabs.
 Shallots are also used in a sour Iranian side dish called torshi made with several vegetables and soaked in vinegar.

-In Southeastern Asian cuisines of Cambodia, Indonesia, Malaysia, the Philippines, Thailand and Vietnam both garlic and shallots are frequently used as base flavorings in a dish.
-Shallots may also often chopped finely, then fried until golden brown these small tiny crispy shallot chips are popular in southern Chinese cuisine.
-Shallots intensify the flavor Southeast Asian fried rice dishes.
+In Southeastern Asian cuisines of Cambodia, Indonesia, Malaysia, the Philippines, Thailand and Vietnam, both garlic and shallots are frequently used as base flavorings in a dish.
+Shallots are also often chopped finely, then fried until golden brown.
+These tiny crispy shallot chips are popular in southern Chinese cuisine.
+Shallots intensify the flavor of Southeast Asian fried rice dishes.
 Shallots are one of the pungent vegetables generally avoided by Buddhist vegetarians.

 When and Where to Use

 You can easily toss Dried Shallots into most dishes, as they will have enough moisture to reconstitute them.
 If you wish to add them to a salad or another dry dish you can reconstitute first by covering them completely with water and letting them stand for about 5 minutes and then drain the excess liquid.
 If you want to use these more like fresh shallots and sauté them in olive oil or butter we recommend that you reconstitute them first.
 We also like to reconstitute shallots in red or white wine for even more flavor.

 In this country, Dried Shallots are becoming more popular in the baking of breads or crumbled and sprinkled almost like bacon bits over burgers, chicken, fish, omelets, pasta, rice, salads, salad dressings, sauces, soups, steaks and vegetable dishes.